gling-project/server/public/components/angular-bootstrap-datetimepicker/README.md

 The lowest view that the datetimepicker should show.

+Accepts the same values as startView.

 ### minuteStep

 Number.
 Default: 5

 The increment used to build the hour view.
 A button is created for each <code>minuteStep</code> minutes.

+### configureOn

+String.
+Default: null

+Causes the date/time picker to re-read its configuration when the specified event is received.

+For example, perhaps the startView option in the configuration has changed and you would like the new configuration to be used.
+You can $broadcast the event to cause this directive to use the new configuration.

+### renderOn

+String.
+Default: null

+Causes the date/time picker to re-render its view when the specified event is received.

+For example, if you want to disable any dates or times that are in the past.
+You can $broadcast the event at an interval to disable times in the past (or any other time valid dates change).

 ### dropdownSelector